Animal Welfare Licences

 All fees have been calculated taking into account the statutory guidance in Regulation 13 which stipulates a full cost recovery model.
 Fees are broken down as follows:

 Part 1 covers the cost of the Council handling your application, carrying out an inspection and determining whether or not a licence should be granted.
-Part 1 must be paid at the time the application is made.

 Part 2 covers the cost of issuing the licence and conducting an unannounced inspection during the term of the licence (as required by government guidance).